Due diligence on Dylan: writer found fraud in first chapter

-NEW YORK (Reuters) - Journalist Michael Moynihan did not have to read past the first chapter of writer Jonah Lehrer’s best-selling book “Imagine: How Creativity Works” to realize the high-profile writer had fabricated some of its material, namely quotes from Bob Dylan.
+NEW YORK, Aug 1 (Reuters) - Journalist Michael Moynihan did not have to read past the first chapter of writer Jonah Lehrer’s best-selling book “Imagine: How Creativity Works” to realize the high-profile writer had fabricated some of its material, namely quotes from Bob Dylan.

 Yet even after Moynihan exposed Lehrer’s misquotations, causing the 31-year-old Rhodes scholar, neuroscientist, columnist, and nonfiction writer to resign from a staff position at The New Yorker magazine and issue an apology this week, he is still mystified by Lehrer’s reckless behavior.